 Originally from Palermo, Italy, Ornella started her dance training at the age of 3, with her encouraging teachers Melissa Mackie and Lilli Russo (ballet) and Daniela Donato (contemporary).

-Having danced in a number of operas with Massimo Theatre, in 2011 Ornella moved to florence to study professionally at The Opus Ballet Contemporary school, where she had the privilege of dancing every month with international coreographers from around the world.
+Having danced in a number of operas with Massimo Theatre, in 2011 Ornella moved to Florence to study professionally at The Opus Ballet Contemporary school, where she had the privilege of dancing every month with international choreographers from around the world.